ManuelHany/djangoRest/README.md

 2- Permission access:
 - Active: Meaning that the user us authenticated and can log in to application but not admin panel.
-- Staff: Meaning the the user can log in to the admin panel also.
+- Staff: Meaning the user can log in to the admin panel also.
 - Superuser: Meaning that the user can do any action in the admin panel this of course can be limited through permissions.

 3- Permission Combinations: